Abstract

 Domestic storage as diverse infrastructural practices and artefacts

 Banoub and Martin (2020) describe sites of commodity storage as ‘more-than-human assemblages’ that simultaneously ‘constrain and enable accumulation’ (p.
 1102).
 This mirrors the reflections of Shryock and Smail (2018) on ‘containers’, which ‘both enable and inhibit transaction’.
 Accordingly, the notion of storage is not juxtaposed or in conflict with infrastructural notions of networks and flows but is rather entangled with those through specific sites and artefacts, namely.
 For our paper, we focus on domestic spaces, that is the household, as sites of storage where infrastructures and resource flows become ‘integrated in the practices of everyday life’ (Rohracher and Köhler, 2019: 2375).
 Further, we start our investigations from the artefacts of domestic storage, the containers, that are crucial for the production of urban space and infrastructures in Africa.
-Consequently, we approach domestic storage as a socio-technical hybrid of human storage practices – in short,
+Consequently, we approach domestic storage as a socio-technical hybrid of human storage practices – in short, storing– and its artefacts – the storage containers.
+From this position, we unravel how those artefacts work, what domestic storage means for the notion and functioning of urban infrastructures, and how this relates to everyday practices of storage.

 Electricity storage has become a common feature of urban life also and helps to ‘maintain modernity’s illusive promise of continuous, uninterrupted supply’ (Cross, in De Seta et al., 2017).
 Simultaneously, transitions towards renewables, e-mobility and the promises of smart cities are prominent in societal and academic discourses, potentially cumulating in a future ‘storage city’ full of ‘battery-powered gadgets and vehicles’ (Xylia et al., 2019: 40).
 However, accounts from urban Africa show that electricity storage is not just a topic for smart, future, world-class cities but is practised in diverse ways within heterogeneous and often unequal infrastructure configurations.
 From Rateau and Jaglin (2022) we know that in Cotonou and Ibadan some households use battery systems as back-ups for outages.
-Together with myriad other batteries, those systems have become part of individual electricity
+Together with myriad other batteries, those systems have become part of individual electricity dispositifs for some, albeit rather affluent residents.
+From Gulu Town in Uganda, Munro (2020) tells stories of urban residents that use batteries and battery-linked solar panels to navigate an erratic and uneven electricity configuration.
+For both water and electricity, the universality and diversity of storage show how it relates to a lack of regular supply, how all kinds of households are affected and react to it, and how storage inspires thinking beyond the on-/off-network dichotomy.

-Nairobi, a storage city : Water and electricity
+Nairobi, a storage city: Water and electricity

 Nairobi has always been shaped by infrastructural heterogeneity and inequality, largely rooted in ‘fast growth, colonial heritage, and lack of formal urban planning’ (Ledant, 2013: 338).
 While centralised, public infrastructures – such as piped water and electricity – were installed in settler-colonialist areas, the early decades of Nairobi saw little infrastructure provision to so-called ‘native locations’ (Ogot and Ogot, 2020; Slaughter, 2004).
 After independence, a ‘period of growth and optimism’ in the 1960s and 1970s, Nairobi struggled to expand basic services and infrastructures to its rapidly growing population.
 In the following decades, Nairobi experienced a surge of underserved informal settlements, a dismantling of urban services, such as waste disposal and public transport, and a decreased reliability of networked services, such as water and electricity (Ogot and Ogot, 2020; key informant interviews).
 From colonial times to the end of the 20th century, marginalised Nairobians lived without networked infrastructures (Akallah and Hård, 2020).
 Simultaneously, some urban elites unbundled themselves with generators, gated communities or the creation of an independent water network in the affluent suburb Runda (Wa Mungai, 2019; key informant interviews).

 Since the 2000s, Nairobi has undergone massive urban-infrastructural transformations.
 While not without problems, slum-upgrading efforts have increased access to water, electricity and health facilities for some marginalised areas.
 At the same time, private and non-governmental actors provide services beyond centralised infrastructures (Chikozho et al., 2019; Corburn, 2021; Schramm, 2017).
 Nairobi of the 21st century is a place where urban forms and infrastructure conditions are heterogeneous (Schramm and Ibrahim, 2021; Wamuchiru, 2017).
 Amidst this heterogeneity, all residents face – directly or indirectly – persistent shortcomings of networked infrastructures, in the form of low pressure or voltage, lack of connections, planned and unplanned outages, and more.
 Despite recent improvements, and in light of rapid urbanisation of Nairobi, many of our respondents are certain that universal services and centralised infrastructures will remain challenges for decades to come (key informant interviews).
 In the past, present and future, Nairobians across the city ensure the availability of electricity, water and other resources through artefacts and practices of storage.
 Against the prevalence and scope of domestic storage stands a lack of recognition by utilities, officials and urban planning documents of its importance to the everyday functioning of Nairobi (e.g. NCC, 2014; key informant interviews); or as the water utility puts it, ‘our responsibility ends at the meter point’ (key informant interview).
-Apart from outdated guidelines on water storage in Kenya’s 1968
+Apart from outdated guidelines on water storage in Kenya’s 1968 Building Code as well as technical standards and solar-specific import tax benefits for batteries, storage of both water and electricity is hardly subject to any governmental regulations or policies (key informant interviews).
+With virtually no interventions from above, but triggered by rationing programmes and reoccurring interruptions, Nairobi has become a storage city.

 Mitungi and water tanks: Domestic water storage in Nairobi